Hasimara Air Force Station

 Hasimara Air Force Station is an Indian Air Force (IAF) base located in Alipurduar district, West Bengal, India.
 Hasimara is located strategically near the Indo-Bhutan border.
 It is also the closest Indian air base to the Chumbi Valley - the tri-junction between the Indian state of Sikkim, Bhutan and the Tibet Autonomous Region.

 History

 The Hashimara AFS was established in the sub-Himalayan region of West Bengal after the Sino-Indian War of 1962.
 It has completed 50 years of operational existence in April 2013.
-The station was activated on April 7, 1963, when an IAF Caribou aircraft landed and dropped off its first Station Commander, Wing Commander DG King-Lee.
+The station was activated on April 7, 1963, when an IAF Caribou aircraft landed and dropped off its first Station Commander, Wing Commander Douglas George King-Lee.
 The decision to establish the air base here was taken after the 1962 war.
 The airbase took active part in the Indo-Pak conflict of 1965 and the Indo-Pak war in 1971.

 It was home to No. 22 Squadron IAF in India.